We outline what business owners can do before the end of the UK tax year to make the most of the available allowances and reliefs open to them.

 In addition, there are reliefs available for expenditure on qualifying research and development.

-Businesses in designated Freeport tax sites are eligible for Enhanced Capital Allowances and Enhanced Structures & Building Allowance of 100% and 10% respectively.
+Businesses in designated freeport tax sites are eligible for enhanced capital allowances and enhanced SBA of 100% and 10% respectively.

 - To accelerate tax relief, consider purchasing new assets before the new ‘super deduction’ and first year allowances expire in March 2023.